oracle/fluent-plugin-oci-logging/README.md

-# OCI Logging Fluentd Plugin
+# Oracle Cloud Infrastructure Fluentd Plugin

-fluent-plugin-oci-logging is the official [fluentd](https://docs.fluentd.org/) output plugin for [OCI](https://www.oracle.com/cloud/) logging.
-This project is open source, in active development and maintained by Oracle Corp.
-The home page of the project is [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Logging/Concepts/loggingoverview.htm).
+This is the official [fluentd](https://docs.fluentd.org/) plugin for the Oracle Cloud Infrastructure (OCI) Logging service.
+This project is open source, in active development and maintained by Oracle.

 ## Requirements
 To use this fluentd plugin, you must have:

 * An Oracle Cloud Infrastructure acount.
 * A user created in that account, in a group with a policy that grants the desired permissions.
 This can be a user for yourself, or another person/system